babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 - Only involves Bitcoin holders submitting staking transactions
 - No active Proof of Stake (PoS) chain operation
-- Finality providers only need EOTS keys registered
+- Finality providers only need EOTS keys generated
 - No need to run finality service

 **Phase 2 (New phase)**